 Line: Line a tall jar or cup with cloth, leaving space for water collection.

-Pour: Pour the yogurt into the cloth-lined jar.
+Pour: Pour the yoghurt into the cloth-lined jar.

-(Optional) Tie: If the cloth is falling down because the yogurt is too heavy, secure the cloth with an elastic around the jar to prevent it from falling down.
+(Optional) Tie: If the cloth is falling down because the yoghurt is too heavy, secure the cloth with an elastic around the jar to prevent it from falling down.

 Cover: Cover with a lid or plate and refrigerate overnight or for 6-8 hours.
-The yogurt will thicken into a quark-like consistency while the water collects at the bottom.
+The yoghurt will thicken into a quark-like consistency while the water collects at the bottom.

 How to Use/Serve Quark?

-- Spread it: Use quark as a creamy and tangy spread on toast, bagels, or crackers, topped with fresh herbs.
-For a sweet option, add a drizzle of maple/agave syrup, or perhaps some of your Homemade Vegan Nutella.
+- Spread it: Use quark as a spread on toast, bagels, or crackers, topped with fresh herbs.
+For a sweet option, add a drizzle of maple/agave syrup, or perhaps some Homemade Vegan Nutella.

 - Dip it: Whip up a savory dip by combining quark with herbs, spices, and a squeeze of lemon juice, perfect for accompanying fresh vegetables or pita chips.